Authenticated Private Set Intersection: A Merkle Tree-Based Approach for Enhancing Data Integrity: Preliminaries

 \end{definition} $D_{\text{Encode}, K^0}$ and $D_{\text{Encode}, K^1}$ are computationally indistinguishable, meaning that an adversary cannot infer whether the output of the $\mathrm{Encode}$ algorithm originates from $K^0$ or $K^1$.
 This property is precisely what defines obliviousness and ensures strong privacy guarantees.

 Next, we will specifically define a particular type of OKVS.
-This is because many existing works are based on this type of OKVS, achieving impressive efficiency results, including the scheme \cite{RR22,NTY21} on which our work is built.
+This is because many existing works are based on this type of OKVS, achieving impressive efficiency results, including the scheme \cite{RR22,NTY21}.

 \begin{definition} An OKVS is considered \textbf{linear} over a field $\mathbb{F}$ if the value set $\mathcal{V}$ consists of elements in $\mathbb{F}$, the output of the Encode algorithm is represented as a vector $S \in \mathbb{F}^m$, and the $\mathrm{Decode}$ function is expressed as: